 Find the best person to talk to for news, rumors, and gossip

 Blend into a crowd to get the sense of key topics of conversation (83)

-The GM decides if advantage or disadvantage is warranted.
-See also Aiding the Check (DMG p.
-245), Parleying with Monsters (TCoE p.
-148), and the charmed condition.
+With respsect to social interactions, the GM can decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.
+(77) See also Aiding the Check (DMG 245), Parleying with Monsters (TCoE 148), and the charmed condition.

 If an ability check is required, the GM determines the Difficulty Class (DC).
-See PHB p.
-186 and DMG p.
-244 for guidance.
-House Rule - the GM considers:
+See PHB 186 and DMG 244 for guidance.

 Try roleplaying when interacting.

 Your Wisdom (Insight) check decides whether you can determine the true intentions of a creature.
 (82)